ninjapretzel/jsExamples/2020-09-05-SECURITY/SECURITY.md

 	"hash":"$argon2i$v=19$m=4096,t=3,p=1$aZAhBFxhen3YlTwNPIYCIA$BESg0CzOvvrY11UIeSXxyJep1HHeSJguFcXQQdnooZ0"
 }
 ```
+The record barely changes.
+It could even not change at all, if you keep the field name of `"password"`.
+The hash is still just a `String`.

 Trying to recover the original password from the hash is very difficult, even if you know the algorithm used.
 Unlike a CRC, a single password may hash to many different values, all of which are valid.
 all of the following hashes were generated with "password" as the source: